Go System-Wide With System 1

 The formula for success in any digital transformation in a condition monitoring program starts with these basic principles, which are baked into the code of System 1.
 Let’s look at each one of these.

 The System 1 condition monitoring software platform connects to data sources on the Edge and collects high-resolution vibration, process, and control system data.
-This data may be collected at rates up to once-per-second from a Bently Nevada Device, such as 3500 or Ranger Pro, from a Programmable Logic Controller (PLC), or from another data historian.
+This data can be collected by portable vibration data collectors like SCOUT, wireless sensors like Ranger Pro, monitors such as 3500, Programmable Logic Controllers (PLCs), or from other data historians.
+For many of these the supported data rates exceed once-per-second.
 In addition, an alarm (either standard or state-based) on any tag mapped to a machine may trigger high-resolution data capture from all other tags, which includes 100ms static data from Bently Nevada's 3500, ADAPT, and Orbit 60 series devices.
 Having high resolution data collected in time-synchronization offers a clearer view of the interaction between the process and machine health, and enables smarter operational and maintenance decisions.

 Connectivity is more than just having devices living on the Edge.
 It provides universal access to all your data.
 Often data is marooned on its own little island, with only the inhabitants of that island able to visualize and interpret it.
 You need to rectify that if you want true enterprise-level insights.
 Organizations that rely on condition monitoring for insights into the health of their equipment (both critical and general) are already taking proactive steps towards a more efficient and effective maintenance program.
 Unfortunately, most condition monitoring solutions are still siloed.
 Data is collected concurrently from handheld devices, permanently installed sensors, as well as wireless sensors, but never shared on an organizational level thus robbing you of valuable, comprehensive data, and the understanding of how these individual datasets are relevant to each other.
 In the absence of a centralized platform to unite all these data and process insights in one application, each individual monitoring tool can only provide a small, segregated “pocket of clarity”.
 Without an overarching, holistic view of your systems, you will be unable to differentiate between a common part failure that needs to be replaced system-wide versus what may appear to be seemingly unrelated maintenance events.